Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames

 The state of Eq.~\eqref{eq:gphi} is formally similar to the \emph{spacetime smeared states} of Ref.~\cite{lake2019generalised}.
 However, while in Ref.~\cite{lake2019generalised} these states represent superpositions of classical geometries, in our formalism the state of Eq.~\eqref{eq:gphi} represents a classical spacetime $g_i$ evaluated at the location of a quantum particle $M$, namely

-We now extend the definition of the action of the gravitational field on a quantum state to the superposition of gravitational fields by taking the perspective of an observer who is not entangled with the gravitational field and the probe particle (for instance, the observer could be far-away from the region where the gravitational field and the particle are entangled.
-In the following, we show that it is always possible to choose such a disentangled observer even if the observer is located near the region where the gravitational field and the particle are entangled).
+We now extend the definition of the action of the gravitational field on a quantum state to the superposition of gravitational fields by taking the perspective of an observer who is not entangled with the gravitational field and the probe particle.
+For instance, the observer could be far-away from the region where the gravitational field and the particle are entangled\footnote{ In the following, we show that it is always possible to choose such a disentangled observer even if the observer is located near the region where the gravitational field and the particle are entangled}.
 By linear superposition, we get

 where the coefficients $c_i \in \mathbb{C}$ and the orthogonality condition for states living on different manifolds ensure that the full state is normalised.
 The square of the absolute value of the coefficients $c_i$, $|c_i|^2$, is the probability for the gravitational field to be found in the state $\ket{ g^i}$.
 The state of Eq.~\eqref{eq:ActionGravonM} should be distinguished from a mixture of classical spacetimes with probabilty $|c_i|^2$ for the gravitational field to be in the classical configuration $g_i$.
 The relative phase between the $c_i$ coefficients is due to a quantum superposition of classical spacetimes and can be observed, for instance, in an interference experiment involving a massive body in a quantum superposition and a beam of massive particles scattered on it \cite{lindner2005testing}.
-Notice that an experiment of this sort, despite being currently out of reach of current technologies, is not irrealistic in the mid-term, as experiments can nowadays measure the gravitational field produced by masses as light as $90 \,\text{mg}$ \cite{westphal2020measurement} (for reference, the Planck mass is $m_{Pl} = \sqrt{\frac{\hbar c}{G}} \approx 20 \mu\text{g}$).
+Notice that an experiment of this sort, despite being currently out of reach with current technologies, is not irrealistic in the mid-term, as experiments can nowadays measure the gravitational field sourced by masses as light as $90 \,\text{mg}$ \cite{westphal2020measurement}.